marcsolanadal/resume/resume-front-end.md

 - Migrated multiple projects to a modern testing stack.
 Used *Jest*, *Testing library*, and *Cypress*.
 - Embedded the first *WebComponent* of the online banking website, focused on rendering a custom CMS solution.
 Used vanilla *Javascript*.
 - Solved architectural problems as part of the front-end architecture team and maintained the component system.
 Used *Styleguidist*.
 - Maintained a large monorepo configuration for more than 50 people across several teams.
-Using *Webpack* and *Nx*.
+Used *Webpack* and *Nx*.
 - Implemented the brokerage feature for a client in the banking sector.
 Used *Angular 10*, *Typescript*, *RxJs*, *Transloco*, and *Storybook*.
 - Conducted ceremonies as a Scrum master backup.
 Used *Agile*, *Scrum*, and *SAFe*.
 - Assesed front-end knowledge of candidates in more than 30 *technical interviews*.